salamander2/RaspberryPi/programs/LCD/README.md

 LCD Display
 ===============================
 ### 1 Harware
 I am using a 16x2 LCD panel.
-This is 16 characters in two rows, made up of dots (not 7 segment LEDs).
+This is 16 characters in two rows, made up of dots (5x8 per character) (not 7 segment LEDs).
 On the back of it is something that I believe is called a backpack.
 It says YwRobot Arduino LCM1 602 IIC VI.
 This is the part that I plug my four wires into to get it working.
 See the last photo on this page for more details.